Max Planck Institute for Social Anthropology: Controversies

+Norman Finkelstein

 In January 2017, the Department of Law and Anthropology has invited the controversial American activist and political scientist Norman Finkelstein as a visiting scholar.
 The Max Planck Institute for Social Anthropology has thus been criticized for providing a platform for a controversial speaker.
 In a statement the Max Planck Institute said that the purpose of Finkelstein's invitation to the Institute was to engage in a dialogue with him to discuss his work within an academic context.
-The research institute is dedicated to basic research where controversy cannot be ruled out; controversy is a “trait of academic work”.
+The research institute is dedicated to basic research where controversy cannot be ruled out; controversy is a "trait of academic work".

+Ghassan Hage

+Hage was terminated by the Max Planck Institute for Social Anthropology on 7 February 2024 over his comments on the Gaza war and the 2023 Hamas-led attack on Israel.
+On 7 October 2023, Hage published a text on his blog stating "the Palestinians, like all colonised people, are still proving that their capacity to resist is endless.
+They don't only dig tunnels.
+They can fly above walls."

+The Max Planck Society published a press release, stating that many of the views he had shared via social media after the 2023 Hamas-led attack on Israel are incompatible with their core values and that "racism, anti-Semitism, islamophobia, discrimination, hatred and agitation have no place in the Max Planck Society".
+Hage rejected any accusation in a statement.

+Following the dismissal, global academic communities, including Israeli scholars, the German Association of Social and Cultural Anthropology, the British Society for Middle Eastern Studies, the European Association of Social Anthropologists, the American Anthropological Association, the Council for Humanities, Arts and Sciences and the Australian Anthropological Society rallied in support of Hage, urging the society to reverse its decision.